arthurdk/mts-to-mp4-converter/README.md

 2. Adjust the number of parallel conversions if desired (default is 75% of CPU cores)
 3. Click "Start Conversion" to begin the process
 4. Monitor progress in the status area
-5. When conversion is complete, successfully converted files will be in the same directory as the original files, but with .mp4 extension
+5. When conversion is complete, the MP4 files will be in the same directory as the original files
+6. The original MTS files are preserved and not deleted

 ## Troubleshooting